 Virtual London Marathon October 2021

-The London Marathon is only 6 months away!
-The ED Society have managed to get a place for this year’s marathon and extremely grateful to Paddy O’Reilly for wanting to take on this huge task.
+The London Marathon is only 4 months away!
+The ED Society have managed to get a place for this year’s marathon and are extremely grateful to Paddy O’Reilly for wanting to take on this huge task.

 Please help show all your enthusiasm, encouragement and support to Paddy, and any donation received will be extremely appreciated.